ktorio/ktor-documentation/topics/data-conversion.md

 ## Accessing the service
 {id="service"}

-You can access the `DataConversion` service from any call:
+You can access the `%plugin_name%` service from any call:

 ```kotlin
 val dataConversion = call.conversionService